IronWorker REST/HTTP API

 Your request also needs the following headers, in addition to the headers required by all API calls:

-- Content-Length: The number of bytes in your JSON-encoded request body
+- Content-Length: The number of bytes in the form-data request.

 - Content-Type: Should be set to “multipart/form-data ; boundary={Insert Value Here}” with boundary set to an appropriate value.